 There is compelling historical evidence for the existence of Jesus outside of the Bible.
 Among the extra-biblical references to Jesus, Cornelius Tacitus provides the most complete description supporting the biblical accounts of Jesus’ crucifixion in his Annals 15:44.

-Regarding Nero's mass persecution of Christian's in 64 A.D., Tacitus wrote a description of mass Christian persecution.
-This includes reference to Jesus (Christus, a latin transliteration of Christ, the Greek word for Messiah), being crucified (the extreme penalty) by Pontius Pilate.
-It also references a "most mischievous superstition" believed by Christians.
-This passage from Tacitus' Annals is considered authentic by historians.
-It is noteworthy that it portrays Christians negatively, making it an unlikely forgery of pious Christians.
+Regarding Nero’s mass persecution of Christian’s in 64 A.D., Tacitus wrote a description of mass Christian persecution.
+This includes reference to Jesus (Christus, a latin transliteration of Christ, the Greek word used for the Hebrew Messiah), being crucified (the extreme penalty) by Pontius Pilate.
+Tacitus also references a “most mischievous superstition” believed by Christians.
+This passage from Tacitus’ Annals is considered authentic by historians.
+It is noteworthy that Christians are portrayed negatively, making it an unlikely forgery of pious Christians.
 By 64 A.D.
-Christianity had expanded through the Roman Empire to such a degree that Christians became easy scapegoats for the great fire of Rome and became the brunt of mass persecution.
+Christianity had expanded through the Roman Empire to such a degree that Christians became easy scapegoats for the great fire of Rome and became the focus of mass persecution.

-The "mischievous superstition" Tacitus references is most likely the belief of Christians that Jesus returned to physical life again after dying on a cross.
-This belief was called "evil" by Tacitus.
-It appears to have engendered Roman hatred for Christians, and was something the Romans sought to restrain.
+The “mischievous superstition” Tacitus references is most likely the belief of Christians that Jesus returned to physical life again after dying on a cross.
+This belief was called “evil” by Tacitus.
+It appears to have fueled Roman hatred for Christians and their desire to restrain the growth of Christianity.

-The early Christians' relentless adherence to the belief that Jesus was confirmed to be the Hebrew Messiah by returning to physical life again after brutal torture and crucifixion gave rise to Christianity as a major world religion.
+The early Christians’ adherence to the belief that Jesus resurrected to physical life again after brutal torture and crucifixion gave rise to Christianity as a major world religion.